Structured tasks results can serve as a placeholder result for a task and make their data partially available.

 getActualTaskResult(

-The method installs a dependency for the task result of the associated task that signals a change if the StructuredTaskResult nature of the result changes.
+The returned handle will installs a dependency for the task result of the associated task (with the argument task id) that signals a change if the StructuredTaskResult nature of the result changes.

 null